 If you dive into the world of top finishes, you’ll find out that there are lots and lots of options.
 (Lots more on that here, in this write-up from Expert Kitchen Designs.)
 These are the four most common top finishes you’ll see when shopping for furniture:

 Conversion Varnish/Post-Catalyzed Lacquer: It’s commonly believed that conversion varnish is the most durable finish you can get.
-It is:
+An additive causes the resin molecules to cross-link in a strong bond which means that you can get a stronger finish with a thinner coat of finish.

 - Extremely durable/the most resistant to water, heat and chemicals